-The median length of time a home is listed before selling is 50 days on market.
+The median length of time a home is listed before selling is 50 days on the market.
 For this reason, many home sellers are willing to negotiate with buyers to help get their houses sold sooner.
-If you are trying to find someone to buy my house in Chattanooga, choosing a cash buyer may be a smart move.
+If you are trying to find someone to buy your house in Chattanooga, choosing a cash buyer may be a smart move.

 As you search for a home in Chattanooga, you will find many homes constructed between 1970 and 1999.
 For this reason, many parts of the city have a vintage “Brady Bunch” look, which was extremely popular during the ’70s.
-There’s also a lot of single-family homes built between 1940 and 1969, with fewer being constructed after 2000.
+There are also a lot of single-family homes built between 1940 and 1969, with fewer being constructed after 2000.

 Cost of Living Chattanooga